i386x/pubdocs/Rust/README.md

 * `mod foo { ... }` introduces a new named module, `foo`, into the tree of modules making up a crate.
 * Modules can nest arbitrarily.
-* Modules and types share the same name space.
+* Modules and types share the same namespace.
 * In `unsafe mod foo { ... }`, `unsafe` is rejected at a semantic level (that is, it has use only when feed into a macro).